buonzz/sqldrift/README.md

 2. **SQL Parsing**: It parses your SQL file and splits it into individual statements.

-3. **History Tracking**: For each SQL file, it maintains a history file at `~/.sqldrift/[filename]-history.json` to track which statements have been executed.
+3. **History Tracking**: For each SQL file and environment, it maintains a history file at `~/.sqldrift/[environment]-[filename]-history.json` to track which statements have been executed per environment.

 4. **New Statement Detection**: Only new statements (not previously executed) are identified for execution.